The Dirty Secret Most IT Support Companies Won’t Share With You about the Cloud.

 Should the Cloud be avoided?

 In fact, there is a very, very good chance that Cloud outages are far less common than those experienced by small businesses using an in-house server.
-Between 2007 and 2013, Google Apps experienced a total of 59.31 hours downtime.
+Between 2007 and 2013, G Suite experienced a total of 59.31 hours downtime.
 Initially that sounds like quite a lot, but when you break the figures down, it actually equates to:

 The average daily downtime would be less than it takes to reboot your desktop PC.
 One study found that Dutch employees were losing 4.5 minutes every hour to IT issues – far more than they would to “the Cloud”.